utdata/icj-class/html/html-in-class.md

 ### Turn in your work

-If your repo is private, be sure to add the user `critmcdonald` to your repo.
 Turn in a link to your repo in the assignment in canvas.
+If your repo is private, be sure to add the user `critmcdonald` as a contributor, but it is easier just to keep it public.